-Allied has committed to expanding the Company's annual climate-related disclosures in alignment with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD").
-In 2023, the Company commissioned an external assessment of its alignment with the four thematic areas of the TCFD recommendations: governance, strategy, risk management, and metrics and targets.
-This assessment will inform our approach to adopting a climate strategy, subject to the approval of the Company's board of directors, to demonstrate climate change leadership and our commitment to the transition to a low-carbon future.
+Allied has committed to expanding the Company's annual energy efficiency related disclosures in alignment with Allied's environmental stewardship financial disclosure.
+In 2023, the Company commissioned an external assessment of its alignment with Allied's environmental stewardship financial disclosure recommendations: governance, strategy, risk management, and metrics and targets.
+This assessment will inform our approach to adopting an energy efficiency strategy, subject to the approval of the Company's board of directors, to demonstrate environmental stewardship and our commitment to the transition to a low-carbon future.

-Allied is undertaking a risk-based approach to climate change, cognizant of the fact that its operational mines have been operating for up to 25 years, have relatively short remaining life spans and are less exposed to the longer-term changes in weather patterns but remain exposed to the more frequent and intense extreme weather events that have been observed around the world.
-Allied's expansion and development projects that have longer life spans (10-15 years) are exposed to both types of acute (specific weather events) and chronic (long-term changes in climate patterns) physical risks.
+Allied is undertaking a risk-based approach, cognizant of the fact that its operational mines have been operating for up to 25 years, have relatively short remaining life spans and are less exposed to the longer-term changes in weather patterns but remain exposed to the more frequent and intense extreme weather events that have been observed around the world.
+Allied's expansion and development projects that have longer life spans (10-15 years) are exposed to both types of acute (specific weather events) and chronic (long-term changes in weather patterns) physical risks.
 The significance of the physical risks identified varies across our operating locations, and is based on the climatic zone, the sources of water and key supply chain routes.

-With the support of third-party climate change specialists, we completed our inaugural corporate climate risk and opportunity assessment in April 2023.
-This assessment evaluated the physical risks emanating from climate change and the transitional risks associated with changes that may occur through the transition to a lower-carbon economy, and potential management measures.
+With the support of third-party specialists, Allied completed a corporate environmental risk and opportunity assessment in April 2023.
+This assessment evaluated the physical risks emanating from weather events and the transitional risks associated with changes that may occur through the transition to a lower-carbon economy, and potential management measures.
+This assessment will be updated in 2025.